p-georgiadis/Matrix-Factorization-Project/README.md

 Before running the Jupyter notebooks, ensure you have Python installed on your system.
 To install all necessary dependencies for this project:

-**Install Dependencies**: Run the following command in your terminal to install the required Python packages from the `requirements.txt` file located in the root of the `News-Classification` directory:
+**Install Dependencies**: Run the following command in your terminal to install the required Python packages from the `requirements.txt` file located in the root directory:
     ```bash
     pip install -r requirements.txt
     ```